Louis Fisher (legal scholar)

-Louis Fisher is an American constitutional law scholar.
+Louis Fisher (born August 17, 1934) is an American constitutional law scholar.
 He is the Scholar in Residence at the Constitution Project.
-From 1970 to 2006, he was senior specialist in separation of powers at the Congressional Research Service and from 2006 to 2010, a specialist in constitutional law at Law Library of Congress.
+From 1970 to 2006, he was senior specialist in separation of powers at the Congressional Research Service and from 2006 to 2010, a specialist in constitutional law at the Law Library of Congress.
+After completing his doctoral work in political science at the New School for Social Research in 1967, he taught full-time at Queens College, City University of New York for three years.
+Later he taught part-time at other universities and law schools.